lucasaa482/gitscrolls/guides/reading-pathways.md

 1. **What challenges are you facing?**
    - Burnout → Start with Sacred Timing
-   - Poor communication → Begin with Meaningful Messages
+   - Poor communication → Begin with The Chronicle of Forgotten Messages
    - Team friction → Explore Oracle of Love
    - Technical debt → Study Compassionate Change